 The rest of the games are locked at the start, and must be bought using play points.

 Monkey Shot is a lot like light gun games such as Duck Hunt. the camera fly's around in the air through a few levels.
-Enemies fly towards the screen and you must shoot them with your cross hairs.
+Enemies fly towards the screen and the monkey must shoot them with the cross-hairs.
 This game is played in first person.
-There are quite a few power-ups to pick up, including some to make your shots bigger, give you a bigger clip, and make your gun fire faster.
+There are quite a few power-ups to pick up, including some to make shots bigger, provide a bigger clip, and make the gun fire faster.

 As the name implies, monkey dogfight is an air combat game.
 Each monkey can shoot it's machine gun, which it has infinite ammo for, or missiles, which there are only a few of.
 The last monkey flying wins.
 Bananas can be picked up to refill health.
 There are some power-ups too.
 There are 3 different levels.

-The rules are exactly like regular soccer, try to score more goals against your opponent than they score against you.
-Before each match you pick which monkeys you want on your team, each of them having specific advantages and disadvantages.
+The rules are exactly like regular soccer, try to score more goals than the opponent.
+Before each match the player picks which monkeys they want on their team, each of them having specific advantages and disadvantages.
 From there the game is just like regular soccer.

 Monkey tennis is much like regular tennis with singles or doubles modes.